MrkH615/Etch-a-Sketch/README.md

 This project really reinforced for me the importance of trying out functions, methods, etc in a fiddle before integrating them into my code.
 Another thing I learned was that describing what I was trying to do with my code and what was happening with my code in plain English helped me to understand what I was doing and what I needed to do next.
 Finally, working on this project reinforced the fact that after taking a break, I was often able to solve a problem that had felt unsoluable before the break.

+# Next steps / TODO:
+- use modal or dialogue box instead of popup/prompt for asking user for number of squares